Skip to main content

 Next Topic: DevOps Cheat Sheet

 Deployment strategies are systematic approaches for releasing software updates to production environments while managing risk, minimizing downtime, and ensuring system reliability.
 In modern DevOps and cloud-native architectures, choosing the right deployment strategy determines how quickly teams can deliver features, how safely they can roll back failures, and how effectively they can validate changes under real production conditions.
-Understanding deployment patterns—from foundational approaches like rolling updates to advanced techniques like canary releases and shadow deployments—enables teams to balance velocity with stability and implement progressive delivery practices that protect user experience while accelerating innovation.
+The rise of progressive delivery controllers like Argo Rollouts and Flagger, combined with supply chain security frameworks like SLSA and standardized feature flagging via OpenFeature, has dramatically expanded the deployment toolbox beyond basic rolling and blue-green patterns.
+Understanding this full spectrum — from foundational approaches to automated canary analysis and serverless traffic shifting — enables teams to balance velocity with stability and implement progressive delivery practices that protect user experience while accelerating innovation.

 What This Cheat Sheet Covers